angadhn/MySite/_notes/BEAM video summary.md

 BEAM was added to ISS shortly after in April 2016 as an addition to the Tranquility module, delivered on a Dragon capsule launched on a SpaceX Falcon 9
 {%sidenote "1" "what a legacy!" %}.
-A good example of in-orbit assembly, the mission profile involves the the Canadarm2, which extracts BEAM from the Dragon’s unpressurised trunk 5 days after.
+A good example of in-orbit assembly, the mission profile involves the the Canadarm2, which extracts BEAM from the Dragon's unpressurised trunk 5 days after.
 The arm is also used in berthing Dragon, after its two day journey to the ISS, to Node 2's nadir berthing port of the ISS.
 Then the arm is moved via its [Mobile Transporter cart](https://en.wikipedia.org/wiki/Mobile_Servicing_System#:~:text=Mobile%20Transporter%20cart)
 (at least that's how I understood Rajib) and BEAM is berthed to the Node-3 aft port.
 The below image of the ISS shows these directions and others.